Aurora Divorce Attorney

 For a successful uncontested divorce, the couple must agree on every detail.
 This includes child custody, parenting time, visitation, child support, alimony and property division.
 The couple must have a settlement agreement that touches on virtually every aspect of the divorce, signed by both parties.
 Working with an Aurora divorce lawyer can improve your chances of successfully negotiating a settlement with your ex.
 If you can achieve an uncontested divorce, you can save time and money.
 An uncontested divorce resolves faster than a contested divorce, as it does not require a trial.

 If you and your ex-spouse cannot agree to the terms of your divorce, you may need to go to trial.
 During a contested divorce case in Aurora, you and your ex-spouse will go to court to put your dispute before a judge.
-The judge will listen to what both sides of the case have to say – typically presented by their attorneys – and decide on the elements of the divorce based on the circumstances of the case and relevant state laws.
+The judge will listen to what both sides of the case have to say – typically presented by their lawyers – and decide on the elements of the divorce based on the circumstances of the case and relevant state laws.
 One of these laws is Colorado’s equitable property distribution statute.

 Property Distribution Laws in Colorado